Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Methodology

 \subsection{Preliminary Data Collection: Participants}

-Our preliminary data collection provided the research team digital voices for the user study.
-We recruited adults (18 years of age or older) on the crowd worker platform, Prolific \cite{Prolific2025}.
-The inclusion criteria were; fluent in English and located in the United States.
-We did this preliminary data collection apart from the institute where our user study took place, to prevent individuals (in the institute) from communicating the goal of the study and to prevent participant overlap and potential biases.
+The preliminary data collection aimed to obtain voice samples aligned with extreme values of extroversion across gender categories.
+We recruited adults (18 years of age or older) through the crowd worker platform \cite{Prolific2025}, with inclusion criteria requiring participants to be fluent in English and located in the United States.

-While we had 346 participants respond to our request on Prolific \cite{Prolific2025}, only 13 included a voice recording, using the recording platform Phonic \cite{Phonic2025}, as requested.
-Among those 13 responses, two were excluded as they presented scripts completely unrelated to what participants were asked to read out loud.
-A total of 11 voices were used for the research team to tailor four separate voices matching gender (male or female) with personality (introvert or extrovert) traits.
+A total of 346 participants responded to the study, of whom 13 submitted voice recordings using the \cite{Phonic2025} platform.
+The low submission rate reflected the optional nature of the voice-recording task, which was conducted as a separate phase to obtain candidate recordings for stimulus generation.
+After excluding two recordings that did not meet the predefined quality criteria (i.e., audio quality and adherence to the standardized reading script), 11 usable voice recordings remained.
+These recordings were not intended to provide broad or representative coverage of vocal diversity, but rather to identify voice samples at the extremes of the extroversion dimension for the generation of the synthesized voices used in the main exploratory study.

-The data reported in our preliminary data collection included ages: 20-29 years of age (n = 3), 30-39 years of age (n = 6), 40 years of age (n = 1), and 61 years of age (n = 1), and gender: Male (n = 6) and Female (n = 5).
-All participants were fluent English speakers, and one participant also reported frequently using Hindi.
+Among these participants, ages ranged from 20 to 61 years, and gender distribution included 6 male and 5 female participants.
+All participants were fluent in English, with one participant also reporting frequent use of Hindi.